ssmisya/PRMBench/docs/document.md

 ## 1. Config File Formatting

+**We released some example scripts/configs to demonstrate how to use our toolkit.
+You can find them in the `mr_eval/scripts` directory.**

 You can organize your config as a list of dict or a single dict.
 It's recommend to use a yaml file.
 The
 ```yaml